AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

 ---
 # Data Management Dashboard

-The Data Management Dashboard provides insight into data streams for Adobe Commerce SaasS products.
+The Data Management Dashboard provides insight into data streams for Adobe Commerce SaaS products.
 Users of [!DNL Live Search], [!DNL Product Recommendations], and [!DNL Catalog Service] can view product sync statuses and resync data from a single dashboard.

 The Data Management Dashboard is located at *System* > Data Transfer > *Data Management Dashboard*.